ryncor21/conways_game/README.md

 The GUI was built with swing to test the class.

 Current Problems are:
+0. The game board size is a fixed constant.
+It may be desirable to change the size of the board.
 1. This implementation not optimal.
 There are ways to improve the computing time of the game.
 2. Will show unneccessary dead cells when exporting the game as a hexadecimal String.
 3. There is a strange delay (sometimes) between clicking on a cell and alternating the cell.